 Often, in 'Human in Equestria' (or vice-versa) fics, if the main character is a brony, then there is a subplot as to how both the characters and the show exist at the same time.

 This is often played frustratingly straight in bad fanfiction.
 There are countless mediocre video game fics where the characters would play games from their own series; the author usually wouldn't even bother to Hand Wave why Sonic's son was playing Sonic Adventure 2: Battle.
+We're apparently just left to assume there's No Fourth Wall, but it's still irritating.

 In a very good Kingdom Hearts fan-fic, The Annals of Darkness, there are many references back to the Kingdom Hearts videogames, Hand Waved by the explanation that Sora and co's adventures have become so well known that videogames have been created about them.
 Played with by having Sora give Max Goof advice on how to beat certain boss battles.